Tools Format

 # Disable SSL verification.

-no_verify_ssl: false
+no_verify_ssl: true

 # Disable cache usage

-no_cache: false
+no_cache: true

 # A list of defaults to inherit from.